WorldPack: Dynamic Frame Compression for Long-context Video World Modeling: WorldPack

-where $L_f$ is the base context length for the most recent frame, $\lambda > 1$ controls how aggressively older or memory frames are compressed, and $d_j$ denotes the temporal distance or selection-based scale of the memory frame $\mathbf{z}_{M_j}$.
-For example, $\lambda = 2, i=2$ corresponds to a $4 \times 4$ patchify kernel, while $i=4$ corresponds to an $8 \times 8$ kernel.
-The total packed context length is then given by:
+To overcome this, we propose a spatially-aware compressed memory that combines hierarchical frame compression (i.e., trajectory packing) with 3D-guided rate allocation (i.e., geometric selection) into a single mechanism.
+Past frames are encoded at different resolutions depending on their spatial importance: frames that share a large field-of-view overlap with the current viewpoints are preserved at high resolution, while spatially less relevant frames are compressed and stored at lower resolution.

-where $S$ denotes the number of uncompressed slots reserved for the most recent frames.
-This formulation ensures that recent frames are preserved at high resolution.
-In contrast, older and memory frames are progressively compressed, allowing the model to incorporate long-term history without incurring a linear increase in computational cost.
+\paragraph{Trajectory packing.} Let a sequence of frames selected from the historical trajectory be $z^0, z^1, \ldots, z^N$, where $N-1$ is the number of frames maintained in the context window.
+After the Transformer patchifying process, each frame $z^i$ is assigned an effective context length $\ell_i$ determined by:

-In practice, we represent frames more efficiently by applying geometric compression~\citep{zhang2025framepack}.
-Specifically, we set compression ratios of $2^0$, $2^2$, and $2^4$, which correspond to context lengths of 1, 2, and 16, respectively, and train across a total of 19 context lengths.
-Additionally, we replace the last 8 frames with those selected by memory retrieval.
-This design allows recent frames to be preserved at high resolution.
-In contrast, older frames are compressed to lower resolution, enabling the model to retain long-term history while keeping computation efficient.
-Furthermore, to account for distributional differences across compression levels, we assign independent input projection layers for each compression ratio, rather than sharing a single projection.
-These layers are initialized by interpolating from the pretrained patchify layer of the base model with a kernel size of $(4,4)$.
-As a result, the model achieves generalized temporal representations that can handle memory contexts selected from arbitrary historical contexts.
+where $L_f$ is the base context length for high-resolution frames, $\lambda > 1$ controls compression intensity, and $d_i$ is the priority index of frame $z^i$.
+A lower $d_i$ indicates higher priority, resulting in more tokens and higher visual fidelity.
+The total packed context length is: